Log in

 A year on from the beginning of COVID-19 (in the UK), we’re all starting to reflect on how this pandemic has affected us.
 One area that’s been particularly disrupted is university life.
 From

-Before the pandemic, I went into my third year at Leeds Beckett University, with high expectations of achieving the best possible grade, with the knowledge gained from my placement year at Dynamic.
+Before the pandemic, I went into my third year at Leeds Beckett University, with high expectations of achieving the best possible grade.
+All with the knowledge gained from my placement year at Dynamic, a Leeds-based digital learning provider.
 With the support of my colleagues, I was confident and ready to attempt a final year project that was a little out of my comfort zone.
 My dissertation project incorporated learning Unity and the fundamentals of augmented reality.
 I was keen to improve my development skills by creating an immersive basketball playbook, which came to life when the pages were scanned.
-I was lucky to be invited back to work part-time for Dynamic (one day a week) throughout my studies, and this helped me receive extra feedback on my project outside of university hours.
+Dynamic invited me back to work part-time (one day a week) throughout my studies.
+This helped me receive extra feedback on my project outside of university hours.

 Lockdown